dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 <detailsToggle alt_header="If each project/domain has its own data warehouse, is it still possible to build models across them?">

-Yes; as long as they’re in the same data platform (such as BigQuery, Databricks, Redshift, Snowflake, or Starburst) and you have configured permissions and sharing in that data platform provider to allow for this.
+Yes, as long as they’re in the same data platform (BigQuery, Databricks, Redshift, Snowflake, etc.) and you have configured permissions and sharing in that data platform provider to allow this.

 </detailsToggle>

 <detailsToggle alt_header="Can I run tests that involve tables from multiple different projects?">

-Yes! because the cross-project collaboration is done using the `{{ ref() }}` macro, you can use those models from other teams in [singular tests](/docs/build/data-tests#singular-data-tests).
+Yes, because the cross-project collaboration is done using the `{{ ref() }}` macro, you can use those models from other teams in [singular tests](/docs/build/data-tests#singular-data-tests).

 </detailsToggle>